 Carry a knife.
 A simple jackknife, if it is sharp, may be all you need.
 A knife can free your horse from a tangled lead rope or reins.
 You can also use it to snip barbed wire if your horse gets caught in it.

-Liberally apply a long-acting bug spray, such as Ambush® Insecticide & Repellent, and carry some if you will be out for a long time.
+Liberally apply a long-acting bug spray and carry some if you will be out for a long time.
 While not an emergency per se, running into large numbers of black flies or mosquitoes can make you and your horse very uncomfortable.
 Many sprays will discourage bees as well.

 Other Extra Gear